 “I am not sure my company really needs your service and product.”

 When you build your sales funnel, you will create a sales pipeline – cold lead, prospect, demo, opening, client, lost opportunity… The next step is to create tags.
-Tags represents a very important part of InvestGlass set up.
+Tags represent a very important part of InvestGlass setup.
 Tags will help you segment your prospects and clients based on values, features, objections.
-Tags should be used to build persona which represents potential customers and their buying decisions patterns.
+Tags should be used to build a persona which represents potential customers and their buying decision patterns.
 You are not selling products, you’re selling solutions.
 No one wants to buy something particularly in those difficult times but they want to buy solutions for an easier life!

 Prospects don’t buy tools, they buy solutions to solve their short term problem.
 Salespeople should have this in mind

 - A need otherwise don’t try to sell